josephjcross/josephjcross.github.io/_talks/talks.md

 **Scripturalization and Disenchantment in Numbers 5:11-32 and the Damascus Document**<br/>
 International Society of Biblical Literature meeting (Stockholm, Sweden, June 23rd-27th)<br/>
 Session “The Book of Numbers in the Context of Second Temple Literature (EABS)"<br/>

-**The Sparse Ground of Counterfactuality in the Judean Novella**<br/>
-International Organization for the Study of the Old Testament (Berlin, Germany, August 12th)<br/> Session “First Results of the ERC DEMBIB Project”<br/>

 ### 2024